artprojectgroup/wc-apg-city/readme.txt

 = Features =
 * If postcode is shared by more than one city, the customer can select the correct city from the list returned by Google Maps.
+* Also select the state, only when name matches with obtained from Google Maps.

 = Translations =
 * Español ([**Art Project Group**](http://www.artprojectgroup.es/)).